SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 >
 > **Trigger:** A creature moves within distance.
 >
-> **Effect:** If the target has M < AVERAGE, heir movement ends, they are knocked prone, and one ally within distance gains 2 surges.
+> **Effect:** If the target has M < AVERAGE, their movement ends, they are knocked prone, and one ally within distance gains 2 surges.

 ###### Bugbear Commando